Stan Smith

 Stanley Roger Smith (born December 14, 1946) is an American former professional tennis player.
-Smith is best known to non-tennis players as the namesake of a popular brand of tennis shoes.
 A world No. 1 player and two-time major singles champion (at the 1971 US Open and 1972 Wimbledon Championships), Smith also paired with Bob Lutz to create one of the most successful doubles teams of all-time.

 In 1970, Smith won the inaugural year-end championships title.
 In 1972, he was the year-end world No. 1 singles player.
 In 1973, he won his second and last year end championship title at the Dallas WCT Finals.
 In addition, he won four Grand Prix Championship Series titles.

 In his early years he improved his tennis game through lessons from Pancho Segura, the Pasadena Tennis Patrons, and the sponsorship of the Southern California Tennis Association headed by Perry T. Jones.
-Since 2011, Smith has served as President of the International Tennis Hall of Fame.
+Smith is a past President of the International Tennis Hall of Fame and an ITHF Life Trustee.
+Outside tennis circles, Smith is best known as the namesake of a line of tennis shoes made by Adidas.